-Landed’s down payment support program invests alongside an employee’s contribution to help them reach a 20 percent down payment, up to $120,000 per household.
+The maximum down payment dollar amount Landed can contribute is up to $120k (up to 15% of the home’s value).
+This contribution amount and percentage is effective July 14, 2021 through September 30, 2021 and applies to those who have signed a welcome letter with Landed.
 Landed’s funds come in the form of an equity investment, meaning that homebuyers share in a portion of the gain – or loss, if any – of the value of the home once the partnership is ended — typically by sale or refinance.
 Landed’s down payment support is not a loan, so it does not add to an employee’s debt and there are no monthly payments.

 “Now more than ever, it is critical we find innovative ways to advance the wellbeing of our employees and also continue our efforts to recruit the best and brightest talents,” said Leslie Santos, assistant vice chancellor of Housing and Wellbeing Services.
 “We hope this program will benefit those who have been saving towards purchasing a home but need a boost to get to the 20 percent down payment.”

 When prospective homeowners have a 20 percent down payment, they typically qualify for lower mortgage interest rates and avoid costly Private Mortgage Insurance (PMI) which lenders often apply to home loans with less than a 20 percent down.
 Further, Landed’s program accelerates the timeline to home ownership, enabling employees to benefit from tax deductions that are not available to renters.